mstksg/inCode/copy/entries/dependent-haskell-2.md

 ### Continuation-Based Existentials

-There's another way in Haskell that we work with existential types that can be more natural and easy to work with in a lot of cases.
+There's another way in Haskell that we work with existential types that can be more natural to use in a lot of cases.

 Remember that when we pattern match on an existential data type, you have to work with the values in the constructor in a parametrically polymorphic way.